5T33Z0/OC-Little-Translated/Content/V_Virtualization/macOS_Hyper-V.md

 ### 3.2 Downloading the macOS Recovery Image

 1. Run PowerShell as Administrator
-2. Change the Execution Policy in order to be able to execute scrips:
+2. Change the Execution Policy in order to be able to execute scripts:
 	```powershell
   	Set-ExecutionPolicy RemoteSigned -Scope CurrentUser
   	```